ipsilondev/getimagext/README.md

 	<android target-sdk-version="19" />

-**IMPORTANT:** targeting the latest SDK, will render unusable on devices with API less than 11 (GingerBread) and not sure what others bugs or problems can bring (as OpenFL/Haxe target the API 16).
+**IMPORTANT:** targeting the latest SDK, will render unusable on devices with API less than 15 (GingerBread inclusive) and not sure what others bugs or problems can bring (as OpenFL/Haxe target the API 16).

 ### iOS